A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): Conclusion

 Algorithm~\ref{alg:handleRBCAST} shows the code executed by $p_i$ when it receives a reliable message $m_j^{(e,r)}$, i.e., $m_j^{(e,r)}$ was sent by $p_j$ while in $\acRState{e}{r}$.
-Reliable messages from preceding states are dropped (line~\ref{line:rel_drop}), because messages from preceding epochs are outdated and, since $e > \tilde{e} \Rightarrow r > \tilde{r}$ (cf.~Proposition~\ref{prop:rel_msg}), messages from preceding rounds are outdated as well.
-As a result, we identify three scenarios (cf.~Propositions~\ref{prop:rel_msg} and~\ref{prop:rel_msg_same_epoch}): (1) $m_j^{(e,r)}$ was sent from the subsequent epoch (i.e., from $\acRState{\tilde{e}+1}{\tilde{r}+1}$); (2) $m_j^{(e,r)}$ was sent from the current state $\acRState{\tilde{e}}{\tilde{r}}$; and (3) $m_j^{(e,r)}$ was sent from the current epoch, but from the subsequent reliable round (i.e., from $\acRState{\tilde{e}}{\tilde{r}+1}$).
-In all three scenario, $p_i$ is in a reliable round (cf.~Propositions~\ref{prop:rel_msg} and~\ref{prop:rel_msg_same_epoch}).
+Reliable messages from preceding states are dropped (line~\ref{line:rel_drop}), because messages from preceding epochs are outdated and, since $e > \tilde{e} \Rightarrow r > \tilde{r}$ (cf.~Theorem~\ref{prop:rel_msg}), messages from preceding rounds are outdated as well.
+As a result, we identify three scenarios (cf.~Theorems~\ref{prop:rel_msg} and~\ref{prop:rel_msg_same_epoch}): (1) $m_j^{(e,r)}$ was sent from the subsequent epoch (i.e., from $\acRState{\tilde{e}+1}{\tilde{r}+1}$); (2) $m_j^{(e,r)}$ was sent from the current state $\acRState{\tilde{e}}{\tilde{r}}$; and (3) $m_j^{(e,r)}$ was sent from the current epoch, but from the subsequent reliable round (i.e., from $\acRState{\tilde{e}}{\tilde{r}+1}$).
+In all three scenario, $p_i$ is in a reliable round (cf.~Theorems~\ref{prop:rel_msg} and~\ref{prop:rel_msg_same_epoch}).

 First, we defer the handling of premature messages (i.e., sent from $\acRState{\tilde{e}+1}{\tilde{r}+1}$) to Appendix~\ref{app:prem_msg}.
 Second, handling a reliable message sent from the current state $\acRState{\tilde{e}}{\tilde{r}}$ consists of three operations (lines~\ref{line:rel_handle_start}--\ref{line:rel_handle_end}): (1) send $m_j^{(e,r)}$ further (using $G_R$); (2) A-broadcast own message (if not done so already); and (3) try to complete round $\tilde{r}$ (see Appendix~\ref{app:try_to_adeliver}).
 Third, receiving a reliable message from the same epoch and a subsequent round while in a reliable round triggers a $\tsk{}$ transition (see Figure~\ref{fig:skip_trans}). $\tsk{}$ consists of three operations (lines~\ref{line:rel_skip_start}--\ref{line:rel_skip_end}): (1) A-deliver last completed state (i.e., $\acState{\tilde{e}-1}{\tilde{r}}$); (2) initialize the next round, including updating the tracking digraphs (see Appendix~\ref{app:td_update}); and (3) move to $\acRState{\tilde{e}}{\tilde{r}+1}$.
 Then, $m_j^{(e,r)}$ is handled as if it was received in the same state (lines~\ref{line:rel_handle_start}--\ref{line:rel_handle_end}).